 What We Do:

-We're involved in many things focused on connecting you to the content and expertise found in MLibrary.
+We're involved in many things focused on connecting you to the content and expertise found in the University of Michigan Library.

-Areas served by this team include Art, Architecture & Engineering Library reference services, Ask a Librarian services, Askwith Media Library collection, Computer & Video Game Archive, Hatcher Graduate Library reference services, and Shapiro Library reference services and undergraduate collections.
+Areas served by this team include Ask a Librarian services (online, at Hatcher, at Shapiro), Askwith Media Library collection, Computer & Video Game Archive, and Shapiro Library undergraduate collections.